John Rhys Plumlee: College career

+College football

 Ole Miss

 Plumlee began his true freshman season in 2019 as the Rebels' backup quarterback.
-He made his collegiate debut against California after an injury to starter Matt Corral, completing all seven of his passes for 82 yards and rushing three times for 53 yards as he led the team to a near-comeback win before being stopped at California's one-yard line as time expired.
-Plumlee made his first career start the following week on September 28, 2019, against Alabama, completing 35.7 percent of his passes for 141 yards with two touchdowns and one interception and also rushing 109 yards and one touchdown in a 59–31 loss.
-He was named the Southeastern Conference (SEC) Freshman of the Week after rushing for 165 yards and a touchdown with 99 passing yards against Vanderbilt on October 5.
-On November 10 against New Mexico State, Plumlee broke the freshman rushing yards and rushing touchdown record with 177 yards on the ground and two touchdowns.
+He made his collegiate debut against the California Golden Bears after an injury to starter Matt Corral, completing all seven of his passes for 82 yards and rushing three times for 53 yards as he led the team to a near-comeback win before being stopped at California's one-yard line as time expired.
+Plumlee made his first career start the following week on September 28, 2019, against the Alabama Crimson Tide, completing 35.7 percent of his passes for 141 yards with two touchdowns and one interception and also rushing 109 yards and one touchdown in a 59–31 loss.
+He was named the Southeastern Conference (SEC) Freshman of the Week after rushing for 165 yards and a touchdown with 99 passing yards against the Vanderbilt Commodores on October 5.
+On November 10 against the New Mexico State Aggies, Plumlee broke the freshman rushing yards and rushing touchdown record with 177 yards on the ground and two touchdowns.
 Plumlee finished the season with 910 yards, four touchdowns and three interceptions on 79-for-150 passing (52.7 percent) while rushing 154 times for 1,023 yards and 12 touchdowns.
 He set Ole Miss records for rushing yards, rushing touchdowns and total touchdowns by a freshman and the most rushing yards in a season by a quarterback.

-Plumlee began his freshman baseball season as the Rebels' starting centerfielder, while playing in the same outfield as football teammate Jerrion Ealy.
-He had one hit in 16 at-bats before the season was cut short due to the coronavirus pandemic.

 Going into his sophomore season, Corral was named the Rebels' starting quarterback over Plumlee.
 Plumlee continued to be used in package plays while also serving as the backup quarterback.
-He also occasionally lined up at wide receiver and saw significant time at the position in the Rebels' 26–20 win over Indiana in the 2021 Outback Bowl, catching five passes for 73 yards.
+He also occasionally lined up at wide receiver and saw significant time at the position in the Rebels' 26–20 win over the Indiana Hoosiers in the 2021 Outback Bowl, catching five passes for 73 yards.
 Plumlee finished the season with 65 passing yards with one touchdown pass, 94 rushing yards, and six receptions for 79 yards in six games.
-In baseball, he batted .267 with four doubles, one home run, 21 runs scored, and seven RBIs.
+In baseball, he batted .267 with four doubles, one home run, seven stolen bases, 21 runs scored, and seven RBIs.

 Plumlee entered his junior season listed as a wide receiver.
 He finished the season with 19 receptions for 201 yards and 72 rushing yards on nine carries.
 Plumlee announced that he would be entering the transfer portal following Ole Miss's appearance in the 2022 Sugar Bowl.